ForLearningDataScience/ProgrammingAssignment2/README.md

-This is the README file for R Programming's Programming Assignment 2 on Coursera.
+This is the README.md file for R Programming's Programming Assignment 2 on Coursera.
+The README.md file is adapted from the original assignment requirements.

 ### Introduction